 Previous recognition on the President’s or Dean’s Honor Rolls does not ensure baccalaureate honors at graduation.

-Commencement ceremonies at UWF are held twice a year, fall and spring, for students graduating with a baccalaureate degree.
-Associate of Arts candidates are not permitted to participate in the commencement ceremony.
-Participation in commencement does not ensure all graduation requirements are complete.
-“Applications for Graduation” should be turned in to the major department by the date stated in the Academic Calendar in order to participate in commencement.
+Commencement ceremonies at UWF are held twice a year, at the end of the fall and spring semesters, for students graduating with baccalaureate, master, specialist, and doctoral degrees.
+Associate of Arts degree candidates are not permitted to participate in the commencement ceremony.
+Participation in the commencement ceremony does not guarantee that all graduation requirements are complete.
+“Applications for Graduation” must be completed/submitted by the date stated in the Academic Calendar in order to participate in commencement.
 Students will receive information about graduation through their student e-mail accounts.
 Commencement information is also available on the web at uwf.edu/commencement.

 Students who plan to graduate in the summer should apply for summer graduation only.
 Prospective summer graduates have the option to participate in either the preceding spring or following fall commencement ceremony.

-The Student Academic Support System (SASS) identifies and tracks all graduation requirements for each baccalaureate degree at the University.
-Students may check their individual progress toward degree completion by reviewing their SASS audit, which is available on MyUWF.
-The SASS audit is used for the final graduation check and a completed (bannered) audit is required before an undergraduate degree is awarded.
+Prior Fall 2014, the Student Academic Support System (SASS) was UWF's degree audit system.
+Beginning in Fall 2014, Degree Works will identify and track all graduation requirements for each baccalaureate degree at the University.
+Students may check their individual progress toward degree completion by reviewing their degree audit, which is available in MyUWF.
+The degree audit is used for the final graduation check and a completed (bannered) audit is required before an undergraduate degree is awarded.

 In addition to the requirements for the major program of study, students must satisfy the following general University requirements: